deeheber/danielle-heberling-dot-xyz/content/blog/career-refelctions/index.md

 - Work hard
 - You'll be rewarded

 Early on in my career, I followed this advice and it didn't work for me.
-I could write an entire book on the details.
-For now, I will spare you the details of the various reasons and situations in this blog post.
+I could write an entire book on why that was the case, but for now I'll spare you the details.

-On top of this bad advice, I found that at least in American culture the first thing people will often ask when meeting someone for the first time is what they do for a living.
-Depending on how you respond will result in judgement that is sometimes accurate and sometimes not.
+On top of this bad advice, I found that in American culture the first thing people will often ask when meeting someone for the first time is what they do for a living.
+How you answer this question will result in judgement that is sometimes accurate and sometimes not.

 As my career progressed, I realized that I aspire to have a legacy beyond the company that I work for and my job title.
-As a result, I came up with these five core first principles as to what I'd like my career to look like to outsiders.
+As a result, I came up with these five core principles.
 Here they are:

 1. **Be kind to people despite their position in the overall hierarchy.** This includes both official heiarchy such as at a company and social heiarchy in a community setting.
-You never know when circumstances might change and when you might run into that individual again.
-I've mentored people who have exceeded my technical level of expertise as well as seen people who worked for competitors now working as a coworker.
+You never know when circumstances might change and when you might run into an individual again.
+I've mentored people who have exceeded my technical level of expertise as well as seen people who worked for competitors become my coworker.

-2. **Work in public.** And don't just limit what you share to wins.
-Also share your challenges with others, so they can have a full picture of the work that went into the finished product.
+2. **Work in public.** And don't limit what you pubicly share to wins.
+Also share your challenges, so people can have a full picture of the work that went into the finished product.
 A rising tide lifts all boats.

 3. **Approach disagreement with a curious mind.** Don't join a conversation expecting to "be right."
 Ask questions if someone else's perspective doesn't match yours.
 You might not end up agreeing in the end, but it's likely you'll learn something new.